fieldtrip/website/reference/ft_compile_standalone.md

  The compiled executable includes
   - all main FieldTrip m-files
-  - all main FieldTrip m-files dependencies for as long as these dependencies are in the fieldtrip modules and external toolboxes on the path, MATLAB built-in, or toolbox/(stats/images/signal) functions
+  - all main FieldTrip m-files dependencies for as long as these dependencies are in the FieldTrip modules and external toolboxes on the path, MATLAB built-in, or toolbox/(stats/images/signal) functions